Notice

 Multithread Onode Scanning

-Since Pacific release BlueStore has the option to select 5-10% latency reduction at a cost of significantly longer OSD recovery after crash.
+Beginning with the Pacific release, BlueStore has the option to configure a 5-10% latency reduction at a cost of significantly longer OSD recovery after a crash.

 bluestore_allocation_from_file